talmolab/lab-website/_members/aaditya-prasad.md

 name: Aaditya Prasad
 image: images/member.jpg
 role: undergrad
-description: UCSD Neuroscience Major
+description: Undergraduate Research Intern
 ---

-Aadi is an undergraduate research intern co-advised by [Uri Manor](https://manor.salk.edu/).
+Aadi is majoring in Neuroscience at UCSD and is co-advised by [Uri Manor](https://manor.salk.edu/).
 He works on understanding deep learning-based models of the brain.